IBM-Cloud/lets-chat-bluemix/README.md

 I'll let the [SD Elements](http://sdelements.github.io/lets-chat/) team describe Let's Chat here:
 > Let's Chat is a persistent messaging application that runs on Node.js and MongoDB.
 It's designed to be easily deployable and fits well with small, intimate teams.

-It's quick to start and even simpler to use.
+Similar to Slack, it's quick to start and even simpler to use.
 Once the application is deployed, follow the steps below to start collaborating with your teammates or audience immediately!

 _TBD Architecture Diagram_

+**Pre-requisites:**
+1. An active IBM Bluemix account.
+It can be a trial account.

+2. An active Space inside your IBM Bluemix Organization that is configured to use IBM Containers.

+**Sample application walkthrough**

 1. Step 1